NATSOP-GOA004 National Standard Operating Procedure: Trapping of feral goats

 • Animals with treatable injuries that cannot be immediately released, or those failing to recover from thermal stress, should be presented to a vet or a registered wildlife carer for treatment.

 • Animals with injuries that are untreatable or that would compromise their survival in the wild should be euthanased using a technique that is suitable for the species.
-For more information on euthanasia techniques, refer to GEN001 Methods of Euthanasia.
+For more information on euthanasia techniques, refer to NATSOP-GEN001 National Standard Operating Procedure: Methods of euthanasia.

 Health and safety considerations